We didn’t make it to Ivan Ramen Tokyo, so we were excited for our first meal at the Ivan Ramen New York City location.

 We love this type of soup loaded with savory flavors and hearty noodles.
 We have our favorite local spots, each serving their unique version, but none of them compare to ramen in Japan.
 We loved Tokyo’s Ramen Street and ate there twice in one week, but sadly, we didn’t make it to either Ivan Ramen or Ivan Ramen Plus.
 We wanted to go to both of CIA-trained Ivan Orkin’s locations in the Tokyo outskirts, but we simply ran out of time.

-But hey, we live just a couple hours from New York where, through the magical powers of globalization, Orkin recently opened two ramen joints in NYC.
+But hey, we live just a couple hours from New York City where, through the magical powers of globalization, Orkin recently opened two ramen joints in NYC.
 After a long afternoon in Flushing, we easily and happily hightailed it for a late dinner at the new flagship location in the Lower East Side of Manhattan.

 Ivan Ramen New York